16 Jan 2025

 1. Introduce yourselves and explain why you’re here

-Explain that you are here to discuss a specific opportunity, which will allow them to show their commitment to climate action today.
+Hopefully your MP will have heard about the Big Climate Plan campaign.
+Explain that you are here to discuss a key opportunity for them to demonstrate their commitment to fair climate action today.

 Set out the crucial opportunity of the new climate plan.
 Use your own words, but this might be along the following lines:

-3. Talk about why an ambitious climate plan is so important
+3. Talk about why a fair climate plan is so important

 Wider benefits